Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Gather the right base information early

 Most delayed submissions can be traced to incomplete starting information.
-Before drawings are developed for submission, the team should verify the existing approved plans, available record drawings, previous permit conditions, site measurements, and any known non-compliant conditions that may affect the proposed application.
+Before drawings are developed for submission, the team should verify the existing approved plans, available record drawings, previous permit conditions, site measurements, and any known non-compliant conditions that may affect the proposed application, including planning approval or written permission from the urban redevelopment authority where applicable to the property.

 Where the building is older, record accuracy becomes especially important.
+For older property, mandatory periodic structural inspections for buildings over 13 years old may also affect the submission baseline.
 Existing structural layouts, as-built dimensions, slab levels, façade conditions, and service routes may differ from archived documentation.
-If the submission is based on assumptions that are later disproven during site verification, the resulting revisions can affect both approval timing and construction sequencing.
+If the submission is based on assumptions that are later disproven during site verification, the resulting revisions can affect both approval timing and construction sequencing and broader regulatory requirements.

-This is also where technical studies may be required.
+This is also where early engagement with the right consultants matters when older records, prior approvals, or inspection findings may affect the submission.
 Depending on the project, that may include structural assessment, façade inspection findings, loading evaluation, or measured surveys.
 Not every project needs that level of investigation, but skipping it when the scope clearly depends on existing conditions is a common mistake.

 Build a coordinated drawing and document set